Marketing · Sales · Customer Support · Customer Success — connected as one system, not four silos.

 03

-The whole system learns together
+The system learns from your customers

 Four functions.
 One connected system.